nextcloud/documentation/admin_manual/maintenance/update.rst

    Linux package managers or manually upgrade, and then complete the update with the ``occ upgrade`` command, which is in the ``owncloud`` directory.
-   Run ``occ help`` to see complete command options. ownCloud Enterprise Edition does not include the Update app.
+   Run ``occ help`` to see complete command options. ownCloud Enterprise Edition does not include the Updater app.

 The Updater app performs these operations: